loggar/note/notes/career/skill-test.js.front.md

 > Code: Write a code that sends two http-requests one asynchronously, one synchronously.
 Display their json format response.

+> Code: Write a code that sends two http-requests concurrently.
+Display their json format response.

 > Code: Write a singleton object module.
 This has a very simple method that uses a protected property from outside of the module (ES5).

 > Code: Write a html box module.
 This generate different boxes in HTML-Body when a factory method of the module applied.